Integration when using Stripe Elements for checkout

 - Know how to provision customers in Stigg

-- Know how to create subscriptions in Stigg
+- Know how to update subscriptions in Stigg

 How it works